9mbs/execute-once/readme.md

 # @hi-matbub/once

 A function that executes once, and returns `undefined` on sequential calls.
+Learn how to build a scoped package yourself [here!](https://javascript.plainenglish.io/publish-a-scoped-package-to-npm-using-typescript-b36f2f7475c9)

 ## Setup